New England Forest Rally

 During the 2023 Rally the death of competitor and champion co-driver Erin Kelly occurred on the final stage of the competition on Friday just outside Bethel, Maine.
 Kelly was co-driving with her long-time driver and rally partner, TJ Pullen, at the time of the incident.
 The 47-year-old Kelly and Pullen had rallied together for several years and won the 2018 ARA East Regional NA4WD championship.
 The remaining competition was canceled.

 Unrelated in the Fall of 2023 ARA and NEFR discussed the availability of roads in the area and the difficulty in finding ways to limit transits.
 The organizer faced shrinking road availability and used every road available.
 An exhaustive effort was undertaken, but no solutions were found.
 Without more stage roads available and rising costs for road usage, the direction was clear.
 527 total miles with 112 Stage miles was untenable.

 In the Spring of 2024 with no new organizer forthcoming TENNY Consulting LLC, a rally organizing group known for the McCreary Gravel Rally based in Stearns, Kentucky, took ownership of the event and began the work of reimagining the New England Forest Rally.
 Work began in earnest on the July 11-12 2025 Regional Rally in August 2024.
 The event is to be centered around Errol NH in cooperation with local authorities and land owners in the same way they have demonstrated in their organizing of local community based events such as the McCreary Gravel Rallies.

 On August 21 TENNY Consulting announced on the Facebook North American Rally Page that the event would transition to the formal name of Errol Northwoods Rally (ENR).
 ErrolNorthwoodsRally.com was created and it is expected to be developed soon.

+Efforts are underway to bring back this event as a Snow/Winter event in early 2027.